 Once you have your Template placed on the Canvas, all you have to do is change the height of the Artboard.
 Now, whenever you preview the prototype, you’ll get that slick scrolling effect.
 And remember, if you want to keep any element of your prototype static, just check the Maintain scroll position box.

 Preview your prototypes in Sketch

 Once you’ve created a prototype, the next step is previewing it to see if your flows work and your transitions make sense.
-You can preview your prototypes directly in the Mac app, the web app — where you can share your prototypes with clients and colleagues — or on your iOS devices, using our iPhone app.
+You can preview your prototypes directly in the Mac app, the web app — where you can share your prototypes with clients and colleagues — or on your iOS devices, using our iOS app.